 - Interdisciplinary minors at the undergraduate level and interdisciplinary courses and supervision at the graduate level.

 - Funding for domestic students at the graduate level.

-Offering programs emphasizing a holistic approach (doing and process are emphasized in equal doses with theory and science), Carleton’s School of Industrial Design is just one of two schools in Canada recognized by the Industrial Design Society of America.
-Courses in design, manufacturing, business and tech build a solid foundation.
-Hands-on studio courses capitalize on facilities like sensor and prototyping labs, and a 12-week placement and three-term co-op designation provide real-world training.
+Carleton University holds one of the most established and highly reputable industrial design programs in North America.
+Theoretical courses in design, manufacturing, business and tech build a solid foundation, while studio courses capitalize on facilities like sensor and prototyping labs.
+A 12-week placement and three-term co-op designation provide real-world training for undergraduates.
 The Ottawa locale means unprecedented access to government R&D labs, plus collaborations with large corporations.